 On a longer time scale, the Square Meter Arcsecond Resolution X-ray Telescope (SMART-X) mission will offer an outstanding possibility to characterize hot X-ray coronae around massive spiral galaxies (Vikhlinin et al. 2012).
-With its large field-of-view $(22' \times 22')$ and large effective area $(2.3 \text{ m}^2 \text{ at } 1 \text{ keV})$ the SMART-X Active Pixel Sensor Imager will collect 5500 counts around NGC1961 in a 10 ks observation in the 0.7 - 2 keV energy range from the region between 25 - 45 kpc.
-This will drastically increase the signal-to-noise ratio, thereby allowing to study the X-ray coronae in unprecedented details.
+With its large FOV $(22' \times 22')$ and large effective area (2.3 m2 at 1 keV) the SMART-X Active Pixel Sensor Imager will collect 5500 counts around NGC1961 in a 10 ks observation in the 0.7-2 keV energy range from the region between 25-45 kpc.
+This will drastically increase the signal-to-noise ratio, thereby allowing the study of X-ray coronae in unprecedented details.
 Additionally, with the use of the X-ray Microcalorimeter Imaging Spectrometer aboard SMART-X the outer regions of the X-ray coronae can also be explored.
-Indeed, with the microcalorimeter the emission arising from the soft Galactic emission can be differentiated from the hot X-ray gas corona.
+Indeed, with the microcalorimeter the soft Galactic emission can be differentiated from the hot X-ray gas corona.
 Thus, it will be feasible to investigate the X-ray coronae of a large sample of disk galaxies, thereby further constraining galaxy formation scenarios.